Secreto31126/whatsapp-api-js/README.md

 For more information on the setup process for specific enviroments, check out the [Enviroments.md file](https://github.com/Secreto31126/whatsapp-api-js/blob/main/ENVIROMENTS.md).

+## Examples and Tutorials

+There are a few examples that cover how to create each type of message, and how to use the basic methods of the library.

+Check them out in the [examples folder](https://github.com/Secreto31126/whatsapp-api-js/blob/main/EXAMPLES/).

 ## Changelog

 To know what changed between updates, check out the [releases on Github](https://github.com/Secreto31126/whatsapp-api-js/releases).